Thomas MacDonagh: Reputation and commemoration

-So daring and sweet his thought.

 Thomas MacDonagh Tower in Ballymun, Dublin, which was built in the 1960s and demolished in June 2005, was named after him.

 MacDonagh had taught in St Kieran's College, Kilkenny City during the early years of his career, where MacDonagh Railway Station was named in his memory, as was the MacDonagh Junction shopping centre.

-The Thomas MacDonagh Heritage Centre in Cloughjordan, Co.
-Tipperary was opened in 2013.
+The Thomas MacDonagh Heritage Centre in Cloughjordan, County Tipperary was opened in 2013.
 The centre houses the town library and exhibition space.
 An annual Thomas MacDonagh Summer School takes place in Cloughjordan over the May bank holiday weekend.

 Gaelic Athletic Association clubs and grounds named after MacDonagh have been established in County Tipperary (Kilruane, Nenagh and a North Tipperary amalgamation).

 The McDonagh Barracks group of buildings represents one of the largest individual components of the Curragh Camp in Kildare.
 The nearby pitch & putt also bears his name.

-As MacDonough was a founding member, the Association of Secondary Teachers Ireland (ASTI) award the 'Thomas MacDonough Medal' for "extraordinary service to the union by members".
+As MacDonough was a founding member, the Association of Secondary Teachers, Ireland (ASTI) awards the 'Thomas MacDonough Medal' for "extraordinary service to the union by members".